 - Avoid sick individuals.
 The winter is the prime season for influenza and RSV.
 Ask that anyone who is sick avoid spending time with your new family so that your holidays aren’t filled with illness.

 Gulf Coast Adoptions is here to help connect adoptive and birth families.
-Call us at (850) 999-7977 to find out more about our services.
+Contact us to find out more about our services.